Trekking in Nepal is sure to give you a superb experience. From mountaineering, trekking, to jungle safari you can do many things in Nepal.

 3. What is Sherpa?- Learn about the Local communities

-Many of tourist confuse “Sherpa” for a guide or a porter.
+Many of tourist confuse “Sherpa” as a guide or a porter.
 But, Sherpa is actually a proud Nepali caste from the mountain region of the country.
-The one who assist in the mountains are not inherently a Sherpa, nor all Sherpas will work as helpers for expeditions.
-It will not be considered polite to refer all your guides and porters as a Sherpa.

 4. Encounter with Yaks and pack animals while Trekking